 - estuary prawn trawl fishery.

-Commercial fishing is permitted in only 86 of the 184 estuaries along the NSW coast, with recreational fishing only permitted in many estuaries.
-Of those commercially fished, 18 estuaries account for over 95% of the total estuarine commercial catch, which was around 4,500 tonnes in 2013–14.
+Commercial fishing is permitted in only 76 of the 184 estuaries along the NSW coast, with recreational fishing permitted in most estuaries.

-The following fisheries operate in coastal and marine waters:
+The following fisheries operate in NSW coastal and marine waters:

 - ocean trap and line

 Recreational fishing occurs throughout estuarine, coastal and marine waters of NSW.
 Most recreational fishers use line fishing to catch different species.
 The composition of the recreational catch varies along the coast, mostly reflecting differences in the distribution of the key targeted species, with many of the same species also harvested in commercial fisheries.

 Commercial and recreational fishing, and aquaculture may place pressures on fish numbers as well as the broader environment by:

 - reducing the abundance of species and interfering with the natural food chain